 Adult: – The adult common furniture beetle varies from 3-5mm in length (the larger ones are often female) and are reddish brown to dark brown colour.
 The prothorax or chest is hood shaped and when viewed from above almost completely hides the head.
 A 180-degree angle exists between the hood and the edge of the wing covers and to a greater or lesser extent hooding of the head is shown by all members of the Anobiidae family.
 The two front wings have been modified as wing cases or ‘elytra’ which have longitudinal rows ‘punctures’ or small pits.
 The upper parts of the body are clothed with fine short yellow hairs.
 Its adult beetle stage extends over two or three weeks only, during which time it does not feed so the only damage it does is in forming the exit hole.
 The length of the common furniture beetle’s life cycle depends on the species of timber and its condition also temperature and moisture level.
 Indoors it can survive around three years although five years is not uncommon.

 Damage to timber

 The extent of damage to the timber is governed by the species of timber, whether it is fast or slow grown, and most importantly the sapwood content.
 It is rare for a woodworm infestation to cause structural failure.
-But it may occur with a concentrated infestation, especially when the timber is fast grown with a very high sapwood content.
+But it may occur with a concentrated infestation, especially when the timber is fast grown with a remarkably high sapwood content.